Michael Dessen, UC Irvine

 Grading criteria: Your grade will be determined based on the following criteria, weighted equally:

-How your grade is determined: I will not assign letter grades to any individual assignments, but I will communicate with you at any time that your work overall falls below what I consider to be a "B." By Friday of finals week, you must submit a one paragraph self-evaluation in which you explain the grade you believe you earned for your work in the course, based on the criteria above.
+How your grade is determined: I will not assign letter grades to any individual assignments, but I will communicate with you at any time that your work overall falls below what I consider to be a "B" grade.
+By Wednesday of finals week, you must submit a one paragraph self-evaluation in which you explain the grade you believe you earned for your work in the course, based on the criteria above.
 I will assign your final course grade taking into account my own evaluation of your work alongside yours.

 Collaboration, inclusivity and integrity